apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

 * The crane in Ambermire could probably be sped up a bit, but not by a lot without skipping dialogue or having it just sit there waiting for dialogue.
   So, it's been left alone.
+* The Rakk shootout in Life of the Party has been left alone -- use my "Life of the Party: Short Rakk Shootout" mod to shorten that, if you want.
 * The Desolation's Edge mission "Transaction-Packed" has been left alone.
   I recommend using my "Transaction-Packed: Abridged" to basically skip the entire mission, instead.